 Most commonly, books that exceed our budget or are more appropriate for an academic library (i.e., textbooks).
 While our discounts and budget can change, it is safe to assume that most books with a retail price over $60 will likely be rejected.
 Also, books that are designed to be written in, cut up for crafts, contain posters or stickers, or have special packaging will not be ordered.

 Queens Public Library is able to request books from other library systems via interlibrary loan.
 There is a separate form for that service.

-The current limit is 10 unresolved suggestions.
+The current limit is 5 unresolved suggestions.
 A suggestion is resolved when you receive an email saying whether or not it will be purchased.
 Please bear in mind that all of your suggested books could arrive together, which may not be convenient for you.
 Please use your discretion and best judgement when using the Suggest A Book service; people who abuse the service may be blocked from submitting further suggestions.
-When suggesting a series of books, please submit a suggestion for each separate title in the series.
-(Hint: submit the first title in the series before doing any others.
-If that one is not available or is ineligible, chances are good that the rest will also not be approved.)

 The Suggest-A-Book service is for stand-alone books, not series.
 Each Queens Public library is responsible for maintaining their fiction series books.
 Please use our catalog to see which libraries carry the series and contact them.
 For a new series, please contact your home library.
 If the book you want is more than six months old, you may also request it on interlibrary loan here: https://queenslibrary.org/research/interlibrary-loan.